jerrall/tiramisu/README.md

 To deploy to Rinkeby, run ```npm run hardhat:deploy:rinkeby```

+Please add an entry to src/deployments.json
+The front end uses the last address in that array

 ## How to verify contract source on Etherscan

 Add the deployed contract address to the ```hardhat:verify:rinkeby``` script in package.json